metabrainz/mb-solr/HACKING.md

   either `mbid,score` for the least detailed list of results or `*,score` for the most detailed list of results

-* Restrict to a single result by setting “Raw Query Parameters” to:
+* If you expect another item to show up in the search results but it doesn’t, you can ask Solr to return the score logging for that item and compare it with the scores of the search results, by setting “Raw Query Parameters” to:
   `explainOther=mbid:fe78827f-e402-42a0-ab63-a3fd11c12cc4`

 Alternatively to get the same output format as in MB Search API,